friebe/building-blocks-presentation/slides.md

 ---
 # Multiple branches strategy (feature branches)

+- dev (developmet - feature, refactoring, bug(no hotfixes), docu changes...)
 - main (customer build - snapshot like)
-- dev (developmet - features, refactorings - )

 <span v-click v-mark.highlight.lime.op8.delay200 inline-block p3 mx--2>For all new features, bugs, tests, experiments and so on you should create an isolated new branch!</span>

 <!--
-So what is the multiple branch strategy.
-Well its easy, work with feature branches!
+As the name says here we have two important branches to branch off.
-But one step back, first we look on the beginning of the strategy.
+But I will go one step back, first we should look on the beginning of the strategy and understand ist completely.

 So the DEV branch represents the status of active development.
-It includes new feautres, refactorings, rewrites and so on.
+It includes new feautures , code refactoring, rewrites and so on.

 So everytime u develop new things or make things that customers should not see yet because it is a future task or so, u branch off from DEV.
-Furthermore it could be that the dev branch is not stable.
-In summary the DEV branch is the "playground" for devs and nobody should be afraid to make anything wrong.
+Furthermore it could also be that the dev branch is not stable and thats ok for some time.
+In summary the DEV branch is the "playground" for all devs and nobody should be afraid to make anything wrong.
 One hint here, the dev branch is not delivered to the open world, so feel free to play with. ;)

+But don't get me wrong, if there is an automatic test deployment action behind the dev branch, then the branch should already be stable so that nobody gets into trouble.

-So on the oppsite there is the Main branch which is the delivered build to the customers or the image for reference in other products as dependency.
+And on the oppsite stands the Main branch which is the delivered build to the customers or the image for reference in other products as dependency.
 When we make an hotfix for example we should branch off from Main.

-Click
+And this should be ever ever be stable :)

+Click - So, one golden rule is....

 Maybe you have in mind now....
 Oh, damn, now we have a huge pile of different branches and don't even know which one is for what anymore.
-And ask u, how can i keep an overview of all this ?
+You also ask u, how can i keep an overview of all this ?

 Well, short answer here is categorize it!
 -->